aristocratos/btop/README.md

    Requires at least GCC 11 or Clang 16.

-   The makefile also needs GNU coreutils and `sed` (should already be installed on any modern distribution).
+   The Makefile also needs GNU `coreutils` and `sed` (should already be installed on any modern distribution).

    ### GPU compatibility